getsentry/sentry-docs/src/collections/_documentation/workflow/notifications/alerts.md

 sidebar_order: 1
 ---

 Each time you create a new project, or a new issue occurs, Sentry creates a default alert rule.
 Alerts are generated based upon a project’s alert rules.
-By default, all project members receive alert notifications via email, and all integrations specified in [actions](link to Actions section) receive alert notifications.
+By default, all project members receive alert notifications via email, and all integrations specified in [actions](#actions) receive alert notifications.

 Alerts can also be configured per-project and are based on the rules defined for that project.
 To modify the rules visit your Project Settings > Alerts > Rules > "New Alert Rules" or "Edit Rule.
 In Rules, you’ll see a list of all active rules and can add alert rules or modify existing rules.

-You can also configure various notifications from your [personal notifications settings](link to: [https://sentry.io/settings/account/notifications/](https://sentry.io/settings/account/notifications/)).
+You can also configure various notifications from your [personal notifications settings](https://sentry.io/settings/account/notifications).

 ## **Conditions**